-Observed as a national holiday, Independence Day in India is celebrated with undaunting pride and carries a certain sense of glory about it.
-This day in history marked the independence of our country from the long and cruel British rule.
-Simultaneously, it also marks the anniversary date of our subcontinent’s partition into India and Pakistan.
+Observed as a national holiday, Independence Day in India is celebrated with undaunting pride and carries a sense of glory since it was on this day, that is August 15, in the year 1947, when India was officially declared free from the 200-years-old tyranny of British rule.
+This day reminds us of the sacrifices of many gallant freedom fighters who laid down their lives in making India, independent.
+This day is also marked as the anniversary date of our subcontinent’s partition into India and Pakistan.

-1. The Flag Hoisting Ceremony.
-The day begins with the Prime Minister hoisting the Indian Flag (Tiranga) at the historical Red Fort which can be witnessed via T.V. and internet throughout the country.
+1. Flag Hoisting Ceremony.
+The day begins with Prime Minister hoisting the Indian Flag (Tiranga) at the historical Red Fort which can be witnessed on TV and the internet throughout the country.
 21 gunshots are fired in the sky honouring this significant occasion of our country.
-During his speech, the Indian Prime Minister highlights the achievements of the previous year along with raising important issues and calls for further mapped-out developments.
-The Indian National Anthem Jana Gana Mana is also sung.
+In the course of his speech, the Indian Prime Minister outlines his governance objectives and also calls attention to the achievements.
+The ceremony is concluded with National Anthem as the very air of the whole of India resonates with Jana Gana Mana.

 2. Marching Ceremony.
 After the culmination of Prime Minister’s speech, follows the march past of Indian Armed Forces along with the paramilitary forces.
 There are also parades that showcase many scenes from the independence struggle as well as depicting our diverse culture.